kubeflow/pipelines/samples/contrib/parameterized_tfx_oss/README.md

 After that, running
 `python3 chicago_taxi_pipeline_simple.py` compiles the TFX pipeline into KFP pipeline package.

-# Requriements
+# <a name="permission"></a> Requriements

-This pipeline requires google storage permission to run.
+This pipeline requires Google Cloud Storage permission to run.
 If KFP was deployed through K8S marketplace, please follow instructions in [the guideline](https://github.com/kubeflow/pipelines/blob/master/manifests/gcp_marketplace/guide.md#gcp-service-account-credentials) to make sure the service account has `storage.admin` role.